 Citing Medicine provides assistance to authors in compiling lists of references for their publications, to editors in revising such lists, to publishers in setting reference standards for their authors and editors, and to librarians and others in formatting bibliographic citations.
-Sample citations and citation rules for journal articles, forthcoming "in press" journal articles and books, among other formats are provided.
-It includes examples and rules for citing newer technologies such as website home pages, journals and books on the Internet, wikis and blogs.
+Sample citations and citation rules for journal articles, forthcoming "in press" journal articles and books, conference publications, and online materials among other formats are provided.

 Citing Sources (Duke University Library)

 Has instructions and examples of citing various types of print and electronic documents using Turabian, APA, MLA, and Chicago style manuals.